-Stroll immersed in the thick and deep dialogue between Art and Nature in the Tuscan Gardens of Eden: here is the intimate emotion, the true end of a new way of traveling.
+Stroll immersed in the thick and deep dialogue between Art and Nature in the Tuscan Gardens of Eden: here is the intimate emotion.
+A new way of travelling.

 From the golden period of the Renaissance to the Baroque, between Florence and Lucca we are creating gardens of particular value, both intrinsic and artistic, as distinctive elements of a comfort and a level of refinement of costumes certainly worthy of note.

 The intrinsic value is in the breadth and richness of applied knowledge of botany, often exotic, but also in the architecture of the landscape, which was condensed and exalted in true small paradises on earth.